bpires/handbook/js/index.md

 In JavaScript we have a global scope, block scope and function scope.

-If a variable is defined outside of a function or block, it's attached to the global object and it has a global scope, which mean it's available in every part of a program.
+If a variable is defined outside of a function or block, it's attached to the global object and it has a global scope, which means it's available in every part of a program.

 There is a very important difference between `var`, `let` and `const` declarations.